 The determination, energy and leadership of youth-led organizations like WPC in sexual and reproductive health and rights advocacy is critical to greater quality of health care delivery.
 When adolescents and youth have a meaningful role in developing policies that are more reflective of their health needs, there are positive impacts on the sexual and reproductive health outcomes of young people and their communities.

-Achieving gender equality requires eliminating all barriers that prevent young women from accessing or using the sexual and reproductive health information and services that enable their full and equal participation in education, employment and decision-making processes.Christine Sudi, program manager, WPC
+Achieving gender equality requires eliminating all barriers that prevent young women from accessing or using the sexual and reproductive health information and services that enable their full and equal participation in education, employment and decision-making processes.Christine Sudi, program coordinator, WPC